frnmst/django-futils/docs/install.rst

 Secret settings file
 --------------------

 First of copy these files and then edit them if needed:

 - copy ``./SECRET_SETTINGS.dist.py`` into ``./SECRET_SETTINGS.py``
 - copy ``./env.dist`` into ``./.env``

+Have a look at the bottom of ``./SECRET_SETTINGS.py``.
+You will see the database settings both for Docker and to be able to run the the app on *bare metal*.
+By default the Docker credential are enabled so .
+Change them if needed.

 Bare metal
 ----------